sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 - 18AWG and 12AWG wire kits, 3 or 4 colors would be good enough
 - Voltmeter
 - Hose cutters or new, sharp, blades
+- Zip ties and other quick solutions

 I would say a majority of these tools come pretty standard in a well-equipped DIY garage.
 You may need to buy or borrow other carburetor and tuning specific tools like:
 - A vacuum-mercury gauge
 - AFR gauge
 - CO2 gauge
 - Fuel pressure gauge *get a good one, like from [Aeromotive Inc](https://www.summitracing.com/parts/aei-15632?seid=srese1).*
-- Smoke tester.
+- Smoke tester

 May 15, 2022: I'll edit this more when I can remember more tools.

 You need to think about this fuel system change like an undocumented engine swap.
 There are probably a handful of people in the world that have done the same setup and goals.
 The more common your car, the more common the setup, and the easier it will be.

 Other builds may have a different camshaft,  exhaust, or carburetor.
-This is a brief guide with my own experience tied in and, as such, I cannot cover every iteration of carbs, chassis, and other bolt-ons.
+I cannot cover every iteration of carbs, chassis, and other bolt-ons.
 Use this guide as a base and build your car from there.
 You will have to do all of the tuning, carburetor jetting, vacuum adjustments, heat management, plumbing, and electrical work.
-Many shops won't be willing to take on this work because it's very custom and very tedious.
-If you have a shop that can do it, I strongly recommend you think twice about their offer.
+Many shops won't be willing to take on this work because it's very custom and very tedious for not a lot of gain.
+If you have a shop that can do it, again, I strongly recommend you think twice about this.
 Once you remove the manufacturer's original design, you ruin the balance of drivability, power, and reliability.

 Most projects will fail because they ruin the ability to drive them.
 Don't be that guy.

 I urge people to reconsider repairing their current system over replacing it because it gets very frustrating to convert and diagnose the whole system.
-But if you're foolish enough to go through with a bike carb conversion, welcome!
+But if you're foolish enough to go through with a bike carb conversion like me, welcome!

 ## 0. Drafting

-I highly endorse drafting your design before making any changes.
+Drafting your design before making any changes is not manadatory, but you'll kick your ass more than once for not having the foresight to miss plumbing in an extra vacuum line or mispump.

 Look at your current fuel system, vacuum, electrical, and mechanical components that will be removed or modified.
 Research your car's systems and find a diagram to minimize the number of surprise trips to the parts store.
 Draw each system separately on a sheet of paper and go through it in person with your car.
 If you are adding electrical systems, be mindful of the correct fuses and possible relays you want to run.
-Finally, any mechanical connections such as your throttle cable, spring adjustments on the carbs, fuel line routing, wire sheathing, heatshields, mounts, cables, brackets, etc. We cannot account for every little thing, but this will simplify your installation and diagnosis if you have it on paper.
+Finally, any mechanical connections such as your throttle cable, spring adjustments on the carbs, fuel line routing, wire sheathing, heatshields, mounts, cables, brackets, etc.

+Planning will get you 80% there with your final configuration, but you will obviously have to adjust for what is actually in front of you.

 Here are the plans that I made regarding my fuel system, vacuum system, and electrical components.